 COPPELIA AND BODEGUITA DEL MEDIO IN TRINIDAD

-In the Coppelia of Trinidad you will find, as in Havana and Cienfuegos, a small supply of ice cream flavors at really low prices.
-We recommend that if you have not already done so, try those.
+In the Coppelia of Trinidad, you will find a small supply of ice cream flavors at really low prices just like you would in Havana and Cienfuegos.
+We recommend you to try those if you have not already done so.

 THE PRETTIEST COBBLESTONE STREETS OF TRINIDAD

-Although all are beautiful, the ones that left us speechless were those that we walked from the Plaza Mayor to the Plaza de las Tres Cruces.
-Those are the Amargura Street and Real de Jigüe Street.
+Although all are beautiful, the ones that left us speechless were those that we walked on between the Plaza Mayor and Plaza de las Tres Cruces, on Amargura Street and Real de Jigüe Street.

 The variety of colors is unimaginable.
-Your eyes will lose count until you come across the Sierra de Escambray.
+Your eyes will lose count until you come across the Sierra del Escambray.

 DAWN IN THE CERRO DE LA VIGÍA

-And if you want to have the best views, not only of the historic center of Trinidad, but also from the Valle de los Ingenios, the Sierra de Escambray and Plaza Ancón, we recommend you climb the Cerro de la Vigía.
+And if you want to see the best views of not only Trinidad’s historic center, but also Valle de los Ingenios, Sierra del Escambray, and Playa Ancón, we recommend you to climb up Cerro de la Vigía.

-From the center of Trinidad it will take you about half an hour, but is highly advised.
-We went up to see the sunrise and the mist of the morning.
+The journey will take you about half an hour from the center of Trinidad.
+We went up to see the sunrise and the morning mist.
 The beauty of the landscape touched us.

-In the following map you will find both the points mentioned above, and also places to eat and bars to go for in Trinidad we will talk later.
+In the following map you will find both of the points mentioned above, as well as places to eat and bars in Trinidad that we will discuss in later sections.

 Trinidad Cuba Map